What to Look For In

 2. to hold the shank of the anchor down so that the pull on it is horizontal

-If the scope is too short, any snatching at the boat end will be transfered directly to the anchor and hey, we're off ...
+If the scope deployed is too short, any snatching at the boat end will be transfered directly to the anchor and hey, we're off ...

 If you let out around 5 times the depth of the water the anchor should hold fine in most conditions.